 - Season 8 of the revived series revolves around Missy, a female reincarnation of The Master, using a matrix adopted for humans to collect human minds and preserve them, albeit only as a first step to later putting those minds into the bodies of Cybermen.

-- In the Tales from the Darkside episode "A Choice of Dreams", Jake Corelli is a mobster with terminal cancer.
+- Tales from the Darkside: In "A Choice of Dreams", Jake Corelli is a mobster with terminal cancer.
 A strange scientist comes to him and offers him a way to cheat death by keeping his brain alive after his body dies and experiencing pleasant dreams forever for ten million dollars.
 Corelli accepts, but the scientist changes the dreams he gives Corelli, and instead he is forced to relive the pain of his victims for all eternity.

 - In Eclipse Phase Brain Uploading and Downloading is ubiquitous, and the Egoes of billions of people killed during The Fall are in "dead storage".
 But most of them are not conscious, simply saved on a hard drive somewhere until some Hypercorporation comes looking for new indentured servants.
 However, some activists on Mars who want to abolish indenture have suggested creating a massive Simulspace for the dead.